Entry requirements

 The entry requirements and assessment process are the same for all applicants.

-During the Scheme you’ll be employed on a fixed-term contract of 24 or 30 months depending on your specialism.
+During the Scheme you’ll be employed on a fixed-term contract of 24 or 30 months (Finance) depending on your specialism.

-Yes.
-Please email our recruitment team at [email protected].
-The team aim to respond to emails within 3 working days.
+The team aim to respond to emails within 2 working days.